shiykim/StarBounce/README.md

 With StarBounce users are able to:
 * Toggle sound on/off
 * Keep track of score
-* Save the forest spirits from utter despair
+* Save the forest spirits from complete extinction

 ## Architecture and Technologies

 This project will be implemented with the following technologies:

-* JavaScript for game logic,
+* JavaScript for game logic
-* Canvas with HTML5,
+* Canvas with HTML5